Jennie Burroughs, she/her/hers Senior Program Advisor and Researcher

-Jennie Burroughs is currently the Interim Associate University Librarian for Research and Learning.
-She was the Director for Arts and Humanities at the University of Minnesota 2011-2019 and the Government Information Librarian at the University of Montana in Missoula 2004-2011.
+She was an Interim Associate University Librarian at University of Minnesota 2019-2022 and the Director for Arts and Humanities at the University of Minnesota 2011-2019.
+Previously, she was an Associate Professor and the Government Information Librarian at the University of Montana in Missoula 2004-2011.

 M.S., Library and Information Science, University of Illinois at Urbana-Champaign